 - Both compounds may help to build endurance, but Cardarine appears to have greater potential in this area according to research.

 - Cardarine is more potent on a per milligram basis.

 - Cardarine has more potent anti-inflammatory capabilities .

 The points above demonstrate how different the two compounds are.
 Researchers will hopefully learn more about these compounds as their studies continue, but some possible side effects have already been noted.

-Potential Side Effects of Using SR9009 Vs. Cardarine
+Potential Side Effects Under Study with SR9009 Vs. Cardarine

 Potentially Serious Side Effects

-A lab study showed that a high dose of 3mg/kg/day of Cardarine could increase cancer risk; this is also possible with similar anabolic agents. .
+A lab study showed that a high amount of Cardarine could increase cancer risk; this is also possible with similar anabolic agents .

 Long-Term Effects Are Unknown

-It’s difficult to ascertain the full extent of the possible adverse events linked to the consumption of these compounds, because research is very limited in this area.
-Preliminary investigations have shown a modest safety profile at appropriate dosages, though.
+It’s difficult to ascertain the full extent of the possible adverse events linked to the testing of these compounds because research is very limited in this area.
+Preliminary investigations have shown a modest safety profile at appropriate quantities, though in rat studies .